ChainAgnostic/caip-extended/README.md

 - `pnpm build` and `pnpm test`
 - Update the `README.md` to include your new namespace in the table
 - Publish the packages to `npm` using Lerna

+To add a new common utility (i.e. a new CAIP to profile in each repo), reach out to CASA for guidance by opening an issue that names the CAIP, and tag the authors of that CAIP.

 # References